JonathanMEdwards/subtext10/doc/language.md

 We believe that type systems are an essential formalism for language theoreticians and designers, but that many language users would prefer to obtain their benefits without having to know about them and write about them.

 _FIXME: simpler: names are nominal, everything else is structural_ In PL theory terms, Subtext mixes aspects of structural and nominal type systems.
-It is structural in that `x = series{0}` and `y = series{1}` have the same type.
+It is structural in that `x = array{0}` and `y = array{1}` have the same type.
 It is nominal in that `x = record {a: 0}` and `y = record {a: 0}` have different types.
 Every time a block item is defined a globally unique ID is assigned to it.
 There is a workspace-wide dictionary that maps these item IDs to their current names.
 Renaming a block item just changes that dictionary entry.
 Type equality requires that block item IDs be equal, not that their names are currently spelled the same.

 > TODO: To share item IDs across different types of blocks we can use a traits-like mechanism that merges and restricts blocks.
 Deferred until we have the need.

 Subtext doesn’t have function types or higher-order values.
 Two values have the same type if they have the same data type and all embedded code is equal (modulo internal paths).
 Value equality requires type equality, so equal values are behaviorally equivalent, i.e. referentially transparent.

 Generic (parametrically typed) functions are defined with inputs using the special top value `anything`.
-For example the `&` function to add items to a series has the signature:
+For example the `&` function to add items to an array has the signature:

 ```
 & = do {
-  input: series {anything}   // input must be a series
+  input: array {anything}    // input must be an array
-  item: input[]              //  item must match series template
+  item: input[]              // item must match array template
 }
-series{0} & 1      // this will insert 1
+array{0} & 1      // this will insert 1
-series{0} & ''	   // this will report a type mismatch static error
+array{0} & ''	   // this will report a type mismatch static error
-series{0} &()      // this will insert 0
+array{0} &()      // this will insert 0
 ```

 A generic function is one with an input containing `anything`.
 The function can be called with any input value where the `anything` occurs.
 Every call of a generic function will recompute the input default values based on the actual input values before becoming the value from the call.
 Inputs to the call are type-checked against those new defaults.
 Note that type checking is still static: every call to a generic function gets statically checked — types can not vary dynamically, only across different call-sites.
 It is notable that we acheive parametric types without introducing an explicitly parametric type system with type variables like `<T>`, which are notoriously baffling to beginners.
 Yet unlike template meta-programming, we retain static type checking at call sites for comprehensible errors.